smithy-lang/smithy-dafny/TestModels/SimpleTypes/SimpleEnum/README.md

 ## Status

 This project does not fully build for Dotnet.
 We can generate the Dafny and Dotnet code, but the generated Dotnet code does not contain the generated enum values.
-(This might be an issue with the Smithy model too).
+(This might be an issue with the Smithy model instead, but I'm not sure).
 As a result, running `make test_net` yields errors:

 ```
 ...polymorph/TestModels/SimpleTypes/SimpleEnum/runtimes/net/Generated/TypeConversion.cs(21,58): error CS0117: 'SimpleEnum' does not contain a definition for 'FIRST' [/...polymorph/TestModels/SimpleTypes/SimpleEnum/runtimes/net/SimpleEnum.csproj]